-Pregnancy or Early Infant Loss Counseling Research Study in Southeastern Michigan, Including Flint and Detroit
+Pregnancy or Early Infant Loss Counseling Research Project in Michigan

 Have you recently lost a pregnancy through miscarriage or stillbirth or experienced the early death of an infant?
 You are not alone.
 Losing a pregnancy or young infant can be painful and many women find themselves feeling down or blue after this happens.